ararog/deboa/vamo/README.md

 # Vamo

-Vamo is a rest wrapper for deboa.
+**vamo** ("Let's go" in portuguese) is a rest wrapper for deboa.
 Vamo is a key part of the deboa ecosystem, allowing bora macro to generate api clients.

 ## Usage